-The Rebecca Vassie Trust supports emerging and mid-career photographers in the UK.
+The Rebecca Vassie Trust supports early-to-mid-career photographers in the UK.
 Through our bursary awards, we fund new work documenting lesser-known peoples and communities: human stories we seldom see.

 The Trust was set up following the tragic death of the British photographer and photojournalist Rebecca Vassie, aged 30, while on assignment in Uganda in 2015.